project8/bulletAnt/Tutorial/README.md

  d : Scroll right

  r : Refresh plot
- n : Go the the previous spectrogram
+ n : Go to the previous spectrogram
- p : Go the the next spectrogram
+ p : Go to the next spectrogram

  z : Zoom in
  c : Zoom out